2025 Timor-Leste protests: Background

-Timor-Leste, an independent state since 2002, is one of the poorest countries in Southeast Asia, with an oil-dependent economy and high levels of inequality, malnutrition, and unemployment.
+Timor-Leste, an independent state from Indonesia since 2002, is one of the poorest countries in Southeast Asia, with an oil-dependent economy and high levels of inequality, malnutrition, and unemployment.
 More than 40% of the population lives in poverty.
 Ninety percent of Timor-Leste's national income comes from its Petroleum Fund, which was valued at US$18.27 billion in 2024 but is depleting rapidly.

 According to the 2022 census, 64.6% of the country's 1.3 million inhabitants are under 30 years old.
 Public schools are poorly funded and overcrowded, and each year, over 15,000 secondary school graduates and 4,000 university graduates enter the labor market, with few job opportunities.
 Surveys have found that almost half of young Timorese plan to seek work abroad, the most popular destinations being Australia, South Korea, and the United Kingdom.

 Members of the National Parliament of Timor-Leste have an annual salary of US$36,000 as of 2023, more than 10 times the country's average income, estimated in 2021 at $3,000.
 Under a law passed in 2006, former MPs are entitled to a lifetime pension equivalent to their salary.
 Lawmakers also receive free cars to be used as official work vehicles.

 Since the 2000s, there have been recurring demonstrations against MPs' free vehicles, and in 2008 police arrested several students who were protesting a planned $1 million purchase of new cars for lawmakers that year.
 In November 2018, the Movimento Universitario de Timor Leste (MUTL) organized demonstrations against the purchase of new Toyota Prado SUVs for members of parliament.
 The National Police of Timor-Leste (PNTL) used tear gas against the demonstrators, and 22 protestors were arrested.
 New vehicles were last purchased for members of parliament in 2020.